Shubham13112004/python/Readme.md

 ## 📁 Programs in This Repository

+🧮 Python BMI Calculator

+This is a simple command-line Python project that calculates a person's Body Mass Index (BMI) based on their weight and height.

+📌 Features
+Takes height input in meters, centimeters, or feet Calculates BMI using the standard formula
+Classifies result into: Underweight, Normal, Overweight, or Obese Handles invalid inputs using try-except

 | File Name                    | Description                                           |
 |-----------------------------|-------------------------------------------------------|
 | `area_calculate.py`         | Calculates area of shapes using formulas              |